4sllan/nuxt-simple-auth/README.pt-br.md

 ```

 ### Strategies

-The **strategies** configuration follows the structure below, starting with a name of your choice to set up the
-package.
-The available options are listed, indicating which are **required** and which are **optional**.

 As configurações das **strategies** seguem a estrutura abaixo, iniciando com um nome de sua escolha para configurar o
 pacote.